OpenDSA/OpenDSA/RST/en/Development/SequentialRep.rst

 for later use because they save space, and the tree structure can be reconstructed as needed for later processing.

-Sequential tree implementations can be used to :dfn:`serialize` a tree structure.
+Sequential tree implementations can be used to :term:`serialize <serialization>` a tree structure.
 Serialization is the process of storing an object as a series of bytes, typically so that the data structure can be transmitted between computers.